Am0rphous/Awesome/README.md

 - [Libre Cloud Services](https://www.opendesktop.org/)
 - [Open-event-frontend](https://github.com/fossasia/open-event-frontend) - The frontend for the Open Event API Server
 - [Open-event-server](https://github.com/fossasia/open-event-server) - The Open Event Organizer Server to Manage Events http://open-event-api.herokuapp.com
+- [Plan](https://calligra.org/plan/index.html) - Plan is a project management application.
+It is intended for managing moderately large projects with multiple resources.To enable you to model your project adequately, Plan offers different types of task dependencies and timing constraints.
+The usual use case is to define your tasks, estimate the effort needed to perform each task, allocate resources and then let Plan schedule the tasks according to network and resource availability.
 - [Pomatez](https://github.com/roldanjr/pomatez) - Stay Focused.
 Take a Break.
 - [Rambox](https://github.com/ramboxapp/community-edition) - Free and Open Source messaging and emailing app that combines common web applications into one.
 - [Raycast](https://github.com/raycast/script-commands) - Script Commands let you tailor Raycast to your needs.
 Think of them as little productivity boosts throughout your day. [www.raycast.com](https://www.raycast.com)